 In recent years, there has been an explosion of the number of new last-mile delivery startups.
 This article is a case study about a real example of a case study for a last-mile delivery company.
 This company is from Buenos Aires, Argentina.
 They recently started a last-mile delivery company.
 They had retail customers who needed an average of 80 stops delivered a day.

-This is where they looked for a last mile delivery app to help them optimize their route planning.
+This is where they looked for a last mile delivery app to help them optimize their routes.
 This article is a case study of their story and how Upper Route Planner was able to help them out.

 Table of Contents

 The Problem: How do I Optimize 50, 60, or More Stops?

 Our client is a small website company in Argentina.
 They created websites for their customers.
 During this process, they realized that there was a large opportunity to get involved in delivery operations.
 So they started a last-mile delivery outfit.

 NOTE: This story is about a South American company, and it may as well be from the United States or anywhere else in the world.

 As with all good delivery startups & delivery companies, the first step is to get some customers.
 So our clients already had existing relationships with their customers.
 They are 2 retail stores, so our client could sign them on as part of a delivery ecosystem and accept e-commerce orders.